 But a safety defect is not required.
 Something that affects your use of your vehicle is enough.

 A radio or GPS screen that keeps glitching could be the sign of a serious computer problem.
 In the 21st Century, a computer problem can create havoc.

 You have undoubtedly been told by a relative that if “you bring it in four times, it’s automatically a lemon.”
+This is often true.

 The law specifies only that a ‘reasonable number of repair attempts’ are made.
-If a defect involves a safety issue, such as faulty airbags, it may only require two repair attempts.
+If a defect involves a safety issue, such as stalling, it may only require two repair attempts.
 If a car remains in the shop for ‘too long’ it also may qualify as a lemon whatever the defect(s).

 You are the only one who can document what you are going through with your vehicle.
 You can expect no help from the dealership or manufacturer.
 You must be proactive; you’ll need to ask the dealership for the documentation you are entitled to at every visit.

 Get the repair order and invoice every time you take your vehicle in and pick it up.
 Even if they have not or cannot fix the problem ‘that day,’ ask for the invoice.

 Never allow them to leave your ticket “open” while a part is being ordered.
 Get an invoice then and when the part comes in and the work is done.
 Remember, every visit counts as a ‘reasonable attempt.’
 Again, it’s up to you to get and keep accurate documents.